 At the beginning of this summer, in early June, me and the kids visited my parents in Hungary.
-(Whilst poor Daddy caught up on pints and stag dos.)
+(Whilst poor Daddy caught up on a few pints and stag dos.)
 My dad has a fantastic garden, the children had a blast.
 He’s got lots and lots of roses, beautiful, sumptuous, soft pink, velvety red and bright yellow.
 I was marvelling the rose bushes in full bloom and I thought, that’s a shame really, all those pretty petals just end up in the compost, such a waste.

 That’s how I came up with the idea of making a jam.
 I Googled a few recipes, but somehow I felt like I need some other component to make it a bit more exciting.
 I love the scent of the rose essence, but it’s really hard to create the equivalent for the taste buds.
 Not long ago, in Rome, I tasted rose ice cream, which was nice, but a little bit on the strange side for me to be honest, maybe it wasn’t sweet enough.
 But in a jam, well, that can work really well.
 I just wanted a little bit of extra kick, so I decided to add some orange.